SupaeroDataScience/DE/src/reveal/1_1_intro.md

 Some things may go wrong, especially because of :
 - The ISAE WIFI / 4G connection inside the room
-- Your computer configuration
+- Your computer configuration (OS, browser, etc.)
 - Google Cloud Platform responsiveness

-Brace yourself 💪
+Brace yourselves 💪